 - Indigenous epistemologies and methods of research

 The Youth Section at the Goetheanum is launching a new way to raise funds for its school activities.
 Modelled on the Free Columbia programmes, there are no set tuition fees or material costs.
-Instead, we suggest participants to contribute what they can, based on our suggested contribution range.
+Instead, we suggest participants contribute what they can, based on our suggested contribution range.
 Therefore, students can choose how much they give, according to their situation and their financial means.
 During the interview, applicants will have a chance to discuss the right amount that adjusts to their reality with the team.

-To facilitate the financial contribution process further, payment can be made upfront in full after registration, or in instalments until the start of the Summer School.
+To facilitate the financial contribution process further, payment can be made upfront in full after registration or in instalments until the start of the Summer School.

 Alongside many others in the academic and non-academic spheres of social and anthropological research, the team behind (Re)Search’s Summer School pilot is concerned with understanding how our lives are impacted through the methodologies used in scientific endeavours.

-Ioana Viscrianu was born in Romania, where she first became active in the Youth Section. studied economics and psychology in Bucharest and finished her training in biography work.
-Afterwards she moved to Germany where she continued her study at Alanus Hochschule and worked in the social field with people from different cultures.
+Ioana Viscrianu was born in Romania, where she first became active in the Youth Section.
+Studied economics and psychology in Bucharest and finished her training in biography work.
+Afterwards, she moved to Germany, where she continued her study at Alanus Hochschule and worked in the social field with people from different cultures.
 She is currently completing her MSc in Clinical Psychology at the University of Göttingen.

 Johannes Kronenberg grew up in the forests of Bosch en Duin in the midst of Camphill Christophorus, The Netherlands.
-Ignited by the question how to work towards ‘The Good’ and societal transformation, he studied a Bachelor of Arts in the city of Arnhem and a Master of Science in sustainability and leadership in Karlskrona, Sweden.
+Ignited by the question of how to work towards ‘The Good’ and societal transformation, he studied a Bachelor of Arts in the city of Arnhem and a Master of Science in sustainability and leadership in Karlskrona, Sweden.
 He has been involved in strategic sustainability work, developing education programs on bachelor level, master level and informal learning initiatives, artistic research and the Youth Section of the Netherlands since 2014.

-Dr. Nathaniel Williams is the co-founder of Free Columbia with Laura Summer.
+Dr Nathaniel Williams is the co-founder of Free Columbia with Laura Summer.
 He studied visual art and marionette theatre in Basel, Switzerland, graduating with a certificate in visual art from the neueKUNSTschule in 2002.
 He also received a PhD in Political Theory from the University at Albany.
 He is currently the director of the M.C.
-Richards Program in Philmont New York.
+Richards Program in Philmont, New York.